Flying Clipper Review and Specifications

 Review of Flying Clipper

-After in 1991 the Swedish yachtsman Mikhail Krafft established Star Clippers, first was the Star Flyer, and second - the Star Clipper, both true tall ships.
-Star Clippers went on with building the largest presently sailing tall ship - the 5-mast Royal Clipper in 2000.
-Their 4th ship, Flying Clipper, will be launched at the end of 2017.
+Flying Clipper is Star Clippers company's 4th sailing cruise ship, will scheduled launched in 2018's first quarter.
+The vessel is also the world's square rigger.
+After in 1991 the Swedish yachtsman Mikhail Krafft established the Star Clippers cruise line, first was the Star Flyer, and second - the Star Clipper.
+Both are traditional-design tall sailing ships.
+The company went on with building the world's largest currently sailing cruise ship - the 5-masted Royal Clipper, launched in 2000.

 History - construction & ownership